nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/data-scope.md

 ![20240407180322](https://static-docs.nocobase.com/20240407180322.png)

-The filtering mechanism is highly versatile, supporting field selection from both the current table and related tables, with the ability to traverse up to three levels of relationships.
-This depth of filtering provides users with granular control over their data views.
+Filter fields support selecting fields from the current table, as well as from related tables (up to three levels of relationships).

 ![20240422113637](https://static-docs.nocobase.com/20240422113637.png)

 ### Operators

-The system offers a rich set of operators, carefully tailored to different field types:
-- Text fields: Employ logical operators such as equals, not equals, contains, etc.
-- Numeric fields: Utilize comparative operators like greater than, less than, etc.
-- Date fields: Feature time-based operators including within range, before a specific date, etc.

-This diverse array of operators empowers users to create precise and nuanced data filters.
+Different field types support various operators.
+For instance, text fields support operators such as "equals," "not equals," and "contains."
+Numeric fields allow for operators like "greater than" and "less than," while date fields offer options such as "within a range" or "before a specific date."

 ![20240424154003](https://static-docs.nocobase.com/20240424154003.png)

 ### Static Values

-To illustrate, consider this example: Setting an Order "Status" to "Shipped".
+Example: Setting an Order "Status" to "Shipped".

  <video width="100%" height="440" controls>
       <source src="https://static-docs.nocobase.com/20240415204206.mp4" type="video/mp4">